Dedejacksona/sql-sales-analysis-decodelabs/README.md

-# SQL Sales Analysis Project
+# SQL Sales Analysis — Data Analytics internship project at DecodeLabs

 ## What is this project
 This is a Decodelabs Internship SQL project where I was assigned to write SQL queries on a real sales dataset of 1,200 orders to extract insights.
 I used SQL Server (via SSMS) to answer simple business questions, such as which referral source brings in the most revenue and which orders are high-value.